AlenVelocity/wa-sticker-formatter/README.md

 Wa-Sticker-Formatter provides two ways to create stickers.
 The paramers are the same for both.

-First is the Buffer, SVG String, URL or File path of static image, GIF or Video.
+1. First is the Buffer, SVG String, URL, SVG String or File path of static image, GIF or Video.
 The second is the options.
 GIFs and Videos will output an animated WebP file.

-Sticker options are:
+2. 2nd Paramter, an object, Sticker Options accepts the following fields

 `pack` - The pack name.<br>
 `author` - The author name.<br>